rconroy293/mtga-log-client/README.md

 ## Usage

+You can kick this off before you start MTG Arena and have it run in the background while you play.
+If you have Python installed on Windows, you can simply run the script directly.
+If you want to run through a terminal, the command would just be as follows:
 ```
 python3 mtga_follower.py
 ```

 Additional options are available by passing the `-h` flag to the program.

+The log messages will show you what's being sent to the server.
+You can see more information about the data it's submitting here: https://mtg-draft-logger.herokuapp.com/ui/.

 ## Notes